 Why?
 Well for several reasons.

 Thirdly, advanced functionality.
 Again you can do it with less, but reaching 5,000 subscribers is when several key features really come into play.
-Good examples are audience segmentation (using profile intelligence to define targeted recipient groups) and split-testing (automatically comparing the impact of campaign variations like subject line).
-In our experience both will significantly improve your overall performance but both equally require a core working data base size in order to realise their potential benefit.
+Good examples are audience segmentation (using profile intelligence to define targeted recipient groups) and split-testing (automatically comparing the impact of campaign variations for example like subject line).
+In our experience both will significantly improve your overall performance, but both equally require a core working data base size in order to realise their potential benefit.
 More is better, but 5,000 will do nicely.

 Reaching 5,000 subscribers is easier than you might think.
 Numbers vary according to sector but it’s estimated that email lists grow at around 5% per month, even accounting for attrition that’s around 40% per year.
-With a well thought out strategy combining on and offline acquisition, 5,000 subscribers is well within the reach of most businesses.
+With a well thought out strategy combining on and offline organic acquisition, 5,000 subscribers is well within the reach of most businesses.
 And when you arrive – congratulations, you are now at the start of your next marketing chapter!